 - Encyclopedia of Atmospheric Sciences, vol 1-6, Holton et al, Academic Press, 2002.

-If you know of any good source of climate data not included in this page, please email me at firstname.lastname@example.org.
+If you know of any good sources of climate data not included in this page, please email us at email@example.com.
 Thanks!